wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_plugin_list.rst

 ~~~~~~~~

-List all enabled and disabled plugins installed on your Mattermost server.
+List all enabled and disabled plugins installed on your Cusmato server.

 ::